sip03ds/AzAdmin/RSyslog_Sentinel/README.md

 - All log files for syslog will be hosted on /var/log/rsyslog

 ### Implementation
 Our implementation will follow a bottom up approach.
-We will configure all componenents and then mix them together on an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/) to deploy all components on Azure.
+We will configure all components and then mix them together on an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/) to deploy all components on Azure.
 | **Configuration** | **README**                 |
 | ----------------- | ---------------------------|
 | cloud-init        | [cloud-init/README.md][ci] |